-The line test above works by sending packets from our server, straight to your computer and report as it is doing so.
+The line test above works by sending packets from our server straight to your computer and reporting as it is doing so.
 This allows our test to see if there is any packet loss, what the average network latency of your line is and provides a jitter measure.
-This accurate line quality test can then see if you have any potential problems on your ADSL line.
+This accurate line quality test can alert you to any potential problems on your ADSL line.

 A reasonable line test result would show 0% packet loss, latency below 100 milliseconds and jitter below 20 milliseconds.
-If your results are significantly higher than this, it could suggest a problem with your line, and it will be well worth getting in contact with your Internet Service Provider about your broadband reliability.
+If your results are significantly higher than this, it could suggest a problem with your line.
+If so, you may want to contact your Internet Service Provider about your broadband reliability.
 If you are a Freeola Broadband customer, you can give a call to our friendly UK-based Customer Support department, who are on hand every single day of the week by calling 0871 210 9977.
 Alternatively, Freeola Broadband customers can get free support by e-mail.

 We have other quality broadband tools too!
 Do you need to determine the current speed of your ADSL line?
 We also have an online broadband speed test so that you can measure your current speed.